Mr. II: Style and message

-His lyrical style which is methodic yet quick has been mimicked by many of the genre's newcomers.
-His peers view “his observant narratives, canny wordplay and flamboyant delivery” as a trademark of their genre.
+His rapping style is known for its structure and speed, and several other newer artists have adopted similar techniques.
+Other artists in the genre describe his detailed storytelling and wordplay as a part of his work.

 Mr. II is an outspoken advocate of Tanzanian hiphop or Bongo Flava.

 Sugu has seen success in various realms of the African Hip Hop scene.
 He is the primary organiser of the annual Tanzania Hip-Hop Summit, a yearly convention of the African Great Lakes region's most prominent and up-and-coming music stakeholders.
 The summit is held in Dar es Salaam in December and brings together everyone from artists to producers to TV representatives.
 He was also the publisher of Deiwaka, a music and arts magazine that is no longer in print.
 Sugu is one of the most recognisable artists in the regional Hip-hop scene, has won numerous Pan-African music awards and has performed at a number of international festivals.
 Regardless of his efforts to differentiate himself and his genre, Mr. II continues to be compared to the many great Hip-Hop artists from the U.S. such as Nas, Jay-Z or Run DMC.